WalrusNetwork/markdown-content/other/jobs/en.md

 > Gameplay is what makes Walrus fun, and Plugin Developers are the people who create the code that makes Walrus fun.
 Plugin Developers write our Bukkit Java plugins that run our games and manage our player’s experience.
 They also work on our Bungee plugins, which orchestrate communication across our fleet of game servers and with our API.

-Qualifications:
+> Qualifications:

+- A medium to extensive understanding of Java
+- Knowledge of design patterns such as asynchronous programming and abstraction
+- Basic experience with the Bukkit API
-- Experience in Java, the Bukkit API, and the BungeeCord API
+- Basic experience with the BungeeCord API
-- An understanding of Git, Ares gameplay, user experience, and GraphQL APIs
-- Good communicator, will need to maintain proper documentation on their work

 ### **Web Developer**

 Description:

 > Our website will be a key source of information for both new and current players.
 New players should be able to learn about the server and how to play our game modes, and current players should be able to interact with the community and see network-wide statistics.
 Website Developers will be responsible for creating a website that meets those needs and more.

-Qualifications:
+> Qualifications:

 - Experience in HTML, CSS, and Javascript
-- Knowledge of web frameworks and creating dynamic websites
+- Knowledge of web frameworks such as React or Vue
+- Experience with dynamic web design patterns
+- Experience with using GraphQL APIs
-- An understanding of Git, user experience, good design, and GraphQL APIs
+- An understanding of user experience and good design patterns
-- Ability to communicate work in progress and communicate with both dev & non-development staff

 ### **Technical Moderator**

 Description:

 > Aid with specific, subtle hack detection, complex appeal processes, and any AntiCheat ‘false-positive’ cases.
 Technical Moderators are veteran players who know the Minecraft Java game mechanics inside out.

-Qualifications:
+> Qualifications:

 - Great understanding of our service rules and policies
 - Long-time Minecraft java player & fundamental understanding of Minecraft’s complex relational mechanisms (e.g. knockback, lag, etc.)